sveltejs/v2.svelte.dev/blog/2017-09-05-the-zen-of-just-writing-css.md

 And because it's real CSS, rather than some camelCased quotes-everywhere impostor, we can take advantage of the 'tweak in devtools, paste back into our source code' workflow, which I personally couldn't live without.
 Notice that we get CSS sourcemaps out of the box, so you can instantly pinpoint the lines in question.
 It's hard to overstate the importance of this: when you're in WYSIWYG mode, you're not thinking in terms of your component tree, so having a robust way to figure out *where these damn styles came from* is essential.
 Doubly so if someone else originally wrote the component.
 (I promise you, this is the single biggest productivity boost to your CSS workflow.
 If you're writing styles without sourcemaps, you are almost certainly wasting a lot of time.
 I know I was.)

 Svelte transforms your selectors (using an attribute that's also applied to affected elements, though the exact mechanism is unimportant and subject to change) to achieve the scoping.
-It warns on and removes any unused rules, then it minifies the result.
+It warns on and removes any unused rules, then it minifies the result and lets you write it out to a `.css` file.
 There's also an experimental new option to compile to web components, using shadow DOM to encapsulate the styles, if that's your jam.

+This is all possible because your CSS is parsed (with [css-tree](https://github.com/csstree/csstree)) and statically analysed in the context of your markup.
+Static analysis opens the doors to all kinds of exciting future possibilities — smarter optimisations, a11y hints — that are much harder if your styles are computed dynamically at runtime.
+We're just getting started.

 ## But we can add tools to do [x]!